 Through the aquatic reserves, DNR promotes the preservation, restoration and enhancement of state-owned aquatic lands that are of special educational, scientific or environmental interest.
 The aquatic reserve designation does not affect private property, adjacent land ownership, hunting or fishing.
 Always check the Washington Department of Fish and Wildlife website for up-to-date information on hunting and fishing and shellfishing regulations.

 DNR takes a collaborative approach towards reserve management and encourages public and stakeholder input.
 Each aquatic reserve has a management plan with reserve-specific goals and objectives.

 Aquatic reserves can be located on state-owned aquatic lands throughout the state.
 Each reserve must address environmental, scientific and/or educational needs.
 Establishing a new aquatic reserve is a lengthy process that allows for scientific scrutiny and extensive public input.

 The Puget SoundCorps (PSC) is an arm of the Washington Conservation Corps focused on monitoring and restoring habitats throughout Puget Sound.
 Each year, a team of six PSC members are the “boots on the ground” for the aquatic reserves program.
 Examples of PSC projects include: water quality monitoring, forage fish beach spawning habitat surveys, intertidal seagrass surveys, marine debris clean-ups and organizing outreach events for local communities.
 To learn more about the Puget SoundCorps, visit the DNR website.

 Citizen Stewardship Committees (CSCs) are groups comprised of local community members who conduct citizen science monitoring and environmental education in the reserves.
 They also help develop and implement aquatic reserves management plans.
-For more information on the committees and how to get involved, please visit aquaticreserves.org and subscribe to the quarterly aquatic reserves newsletter.
+For more information on the committees and how to get involved, please visit aquaticreserves.org.